tran-simon/log8415-final-project/README.md

 # Requirements

 1. `final-project.pem`
-2. In the AWS security group, add an inbound rule for port 1186
+2. In the AWS security group, add an inbound rule for port 1186, 3306 and for the range of ports  30000 to 65535

 # Set right permissions for the `.pem` file